fjames86/frpc/README.md

 See the pounds documentation for more information on the logging system.

-## 7. Notes
+## 8. Notes

-* I've not really put any effort into properly handling authentication, either for the client or the server.
+* Authentication support is kind of basic and not well fleshed out.
+GSS (i.e. Kerberos) authentication should be supported.
 * At the moment, reading from TCP streams requires buffering the input to cope with reading multiple fragments.
 A fragmented-stream type could be defined to wrap the underlying socket stream so that we can avoid the buffering on reads.
 You still need to buffer writes because you need to know how much you intend to write before you've written it.